-Year ending 31st December 2020
+Year ending 31st December 2021

-This Statement is made pursuant to section 54 of the Modern Slavery Act 2015 (the "Act") and covers the financial year ending 31st December 2020.
+This Statement is made pursuant to section 54 of the Modern Slavery Act 2015 (the "Act") and covers the financial year ending 31st December 2021.
 It provides an explanation of the steps that Gemfields Group Limited and its subsidiaries ("Gemfields", "we", "Group") take to combat the potential for modern slavery and human trafficking in its business and supply chains.

-In the previous reporting period, the Group's revenues were USD 216.2 million (and after deductions its net profit was USD 39.1 million).
-2020 was a difficult year commercially, as a result of the impact of COVID-19, and the Group generated revenues of USD 34.5 million with, after deductions, a net loss of USD 93.2 million.
-Despite this, Gemfields is committed to disclosing a Statement.
+In the previous reporting period (2020), due to the impact of COVID-19, the Group's revenues were USD 34.5 million (and after deductions its net loss was USD 93.2 million).
+2021 was an "annus mirabilis" for the Group, in which we generated revenues of USD 257.7 million with, after deductions, a net profit of USD 65.0 million.